-With an address in Florence, South Carolina, Southland Health Care Center is one of seven facilities in the area.
-We awarded this facility an overall grade of B+.
-A score of this caliber requires favorable scores in most areas.
+With an address in Florence, South Carolina, Southland Health Care Center is one of eight facilities in the area.
+We awarded this facility an overall grade of B. A score of this caliber requires respectable scores in most areas.
 Based on our analysis, this facility has quite a bit going for it.
-The best part of this place's report card is is its long-term care score.
+You should also take a look at this nursing home's category grades below.
 Long-term care grades are discussed in the next paragraph.

 Southland Health Care Center